Hkiyara/blog-card/README.md

 ## 🎯 Purpose of This Project
 This project was built to practice front-end development skills, especially layout design, CSS styling, and UI/UX principles.

----

-## 📌 What I Learned
-- How to design a clean UI card layout
-- CSS hover effects and transitions
-- Structuring content using HTML
-- Improving visual presentation skills